joustava/CarND-PID-Control-Project/WRITEUP.md

 ## Explanatory video

+The below video shows the response of the car when using a PID controller for steering only.

 | Video 1.
 PID controlled car driving one round around the simulation track |
 | ![Figure 1.](./writeup-assets/steering_pid_response.mv4) |

+The Twiddle based optimizer (`./src/Optimizer.cpp`) is not enabled as it is still a work in progress.

 ## Checklist